 Once the change propagates to your KBC instance, you should see the form in the UI:

-The end-user can now configure your component without writing the JSON with parameters.
+The end user can now configure your component without writing the JSON with parameters.
+For a very complex UI, the JSON schema editor is not really suitable; contact us about available options.